jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 > Management wants to maintain the system they have, which is deeply hierarchical and structured more
 > like a feudal state than any form of democracy I would recognize.
 > Wouldn’t you rather hold your work to that same democratic standard?

+### **Threats / Disinformation:** You can’t negotiate your salary once unionized.

+As things stand now, most people's only realistic opportunity to negotiate salary is when they're hired.
+Think back to January: Do we negotiate our raises or are they handed down to us from the executives with a "take it or leave it" overtone?
+For that matter, did you even get a raise?
+Many of us did not.
+Many more got a pittance.
+And what is our alternative?
+Go for a walk?
+These days, the grass is not much greener on the other side of the street.
+We need to fertilize our own fields.

+Typically with a union contract, pay scales and raises and the conditions for them would be laid out as part of the contract *which we re-negotiate collectively from time to time.*
+Something akin to [this military pay scale](https://www.militaryfactory.com/military_pay_scale.php) could be negotiated, adjusted for the kind of work done and the level of risks and responsibilities involved.
+I'd like to see profit sharing also be a defined part of it.

+By the way, not all unions are the same in this regard.
+NFL, MLB, and NBA players are unionized but still negotiate individual contracts.

 ### **Delay:** Wait and see / We've done so much already!